InnoGE/laravel-policy-soft-cache/README.md

 This package helps prevent performance problems with duplicated Policy calls within your application lifecycle.
 To achieve this policy-calls are soft cached after they have run initially.
 The cache does not cache policy calls through concurrent requests; only duplicated calls within a single request are cached.

-## Beta
-Laravel Policy Soft Cache is still in beta and not recommended for production applications.
-If you have problems, please open an issue.

 ## Installation

 You can install the package via composer: